 The Storm Water Management Program has evolved with each MS4 NPDES Permit iteration to successfully achieve compliance.
 This SWMPP revision discusses notable progress in several programs.
-The Post-Construction Storm Water Management in New Development and Redevelopment Program refined the criteria for inclusion of post-construction best management practices, including low impact development, to make measurable water quality impacts on a watershed basis.
+The Post-Construction Storm Water Management in New Development and Redevelopment Program updated the criteria for inclusion of post-construction best management practices, including low impact development, to make measurable water quality impacts on a watershed basis.
 The Monitoring Program refocused its efforts towards the water quality impact of storm water discharges from the DOT-HWYS MS4 on a watershed scale.
+The Illicit Discharge Detection and Elimination Program is making strides to refine its enforcement against illicit discharges by initiating amendments to the Memorandum of Understanding with the Department of Health.
 The Baseyard Facilities Program shifted from monitoring numeric effluent limitations to a best management practice based approach to control pollution from baseyard facilities.